Maldives: Independence and republic

-Prime Minister Ibrahim Nasir signs independence agreement with the British on July 26, 1965.
+Prime Minister Ibrahim Nasir signs independence agreement with the British on 26 July 1965.

-On 15 November 1967, a vote was taken in parliament to decide whether Maldives should continue as a constitutional monarchy or become a republic.
+On 15 November 1967, a vote was taken in parliament to decide whether the Maldives should continue as a constitutional monarchy or become a republic.
 Of the 44 members of parliament, 40 voted in favour of a republic.
 On 15 March 1968, a national referendum was held on the question, and 93.34% of those taking part voted in favour of establishing a republic.
 The republic was declared on 11 November 1968, thus ending the 853-year-old monarchy, which was replaced by a republic under the presidency of Ibrahim Nasir.
-As the King had held little real power, this was seen as a cosmetic change and required few alterations in the structures of government.

 Tourism began to be developed on the archipelago by the beginning of the 1970s.
-The first resort in Maldives was Kurumba Maldives which welcomed the first guests on 3 October 1972.
-The first accurate census was held in December 1977 and showed 142,832 people living in Maldives.
+The first resort in the Maldives was Kurumba Maldives which welcomed the first guests on 3 October 1972.
+The first accurate census was held in December 1977 and showed 142,832 people living in the Maldives.

 Political infighting during the 1970s between Nasir's faction and other political figures led to the 1975 arrest and exile of elected prime minister Ahmed Zaki to a remote atoll.
 Economic decline followed the closure of the British airfield at Gan and the collapse of the market for dried fish, an important export.
 With support for his administration faltering, Nasir fled to Singapore in 1978, with millions of dollars from the treasury.